Hagley Catholic High School

 Students who opt for A level Music Technology will study the Edexcel specification:

-SUBJECT: MUSIC TECHNOLOGY AS 2019/ 2020.
+SUBJECT: MUSIC TECHNOLOGY A Level

 EXAMINATION BOARD: EDEXCEL